SlapOS/slapos/software/zimbra/README.txt

    After the build, it copies the compiled library where needed.

  - authbind_2.1.1_amd64.deb
-   Pre-compiled backport of authbind built under Ubuntu 12.04.
+   Pre-compiled backport of authbind built for Ubuntu 12.04.
    Needed for IPv6, because only versions >= 2.0 support it.

  - software.cfg
  - instance.cfg
    Experimental.
-Ignore them.